MelbourneDeveloper/ioc_container/README.md

 - Perform lazy initialization of services

 ## Performance and Simplicity
-This library is fast and holds up to comparable libraries in terms of performance.
+This library is objectively fast and holds up to comparable libraries in terms of performance.
 See the [benchmarks](https://github.com/MelbourneDeveloper/ioc_container/tree/main/benchmarks) project and results.

 The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is a fraction of the size of similar libraries and has no dependencies.
+According to [codecov](https://app.codecov.io/gh/melbournedeveloper/ioc_container), it weighs in at 81 lines of code, which makes it the lightest container I know about.

+Most importantly, it has no external dependencies so you don't have to worry about it pulling down packages you don't need.

-That means you can copy/paste it anywhere, and it's simple enough to understand and change if you find an issue.
+You can copy/paste it anywhere, including Dartpad (as long as you follow the license), and it's simple enough to understand and change if you find an issue.
 Global factories get complicated when you need to manage the lifecycle of your services or replace services for testing.
 This library solves that problem.

-## Flutter
-You can use this library as is by declaring a global instance and use it anywhere (See [As a Service Locator](#as-a-service-locator)).
-That means you can access it inside or outside the widget tree.
-Or, you can use the [flutter_ioc_container](https://pub.dev/packages/flutter_ioc_container) package to add your container to the widget tree as an `InheritedWidget`.
-This is a good alternative to Provider, which can get complicated when you need to manage the lifecycle of your services or replace services for testing.

 ## Getting Started
 This example registers a singleton and two transient dependencies to the container.